Think Like an Executive

 - Graduate assistants will not receive the Millikin Alumni Scholarship in conjunction with the GA tuition waiver.

-- Assistantships begin the week prior to the start of classes in August and continue through graduation in the following August.
+- Assistantships begin when classes begin in August and continue through graduation in the following August.

-- Maintain a minimum 3.0 GPA throughout the Fast-Track MBA Program
+- Maintain a minimum 3.0 GPA throughout the Daytime MBA Program.

 - April 1: GA applications due